skyvers/skyve-dev-guide/_pages/maven-targets.md

 metadata.

-Users can include basic html-style documentation within the metadata "doc" attributes.
+Users can include basic html-style documentation within the metadata `documentation` attributes.
 The utility assembles this html and combines it with self-describing metadata (like tool-tip definitions already embedded in the metadata), according to the concepts inherent in the platform.